timfeskens/mkv-to-mp4/README.md

 ```bash
 pip install pymediainfo
 ```
+- You might need to add the **libmediainfo.0.dylib** file to the folder.

 ## How to Use

-1. Place your MKV files in the same directory as this script.
+1. Place your MKV files in the same directory as the mkvtomp4.py script.

 2. Ensure that the `mp4fpsmod` executable is in the same directory as the script.
 You can rename it to `mp4fpsmod` if needed.